-For the Year En For the Year Ended February 28,
+For the Year Ended February 28,

-2021 2022
+2022 2023

-(in thous sands of \$)
+(in thousands of \$)

-Audit fees (1) 2,057 2,400
+Audit fees (1) 2,400 2,210

-Audit-related fees (2) 1,284
+Audit-related fees (2) 1,588

-Tax fees (3) 278 473
+Tax fees (3) 473 433

-All other fees (4) 74

-(1) "Audit fees" means the aggregate fees in each of the fiscal years listed for professional services rendered by our principal auditors for the audit of our annual financial statements or services that are normally provided by the auditors in connection with statutory and regulatory filings or engagements.

-- (2) "Audit-related fees" represents the aggregate fees billed for professional services rendered by our principal accounting firm for the assurance and related services. - (3) "Tax fees" represents the aggregate fees for professional services rendered by our independent registered public accounting firm for tax compliance, tax advice, and tax planning. - (4) "All other fees" means the aggregate fees in each of the fiscal years listed for finding and providing U.S. GAAP accounting guidance services rendered by our principal auditors.
+- (1) "Audit fees" means the aggregate fees in each of the fiscal years listed for professional services rendered by our principal auditors for the audit of our annual financial statements or services that are normally provided by the auditors in connection with statutory and regulatory filings or engagements. - (2) "Audit-related fees" represents the aggregate fees billed for professional services rendered by our principal accounting firm for the assurance and related services. - (3) "Tax fees" represents the aggregate fees for professional services rendered by our independent registered public accounting firm for tax compliance, tax advice, and tax planning.